evkx/evkx.github.io/content/models/maserati/grecale/grecale_folgore/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 350mm, and the rear discs are 350mm.
+The front discs are 350 mm, and the rear discs are 350 mm.

 ### Regenerative Braking